gitpushjoe/zuzu.nvim/readme.md

 ### ✏  Editing Profiles

 To edit a profile after it's been created, you can use `z=` to open it.
-This will open the [most applicable profile](#-profile-resolution) for the currently-open file. `z?` will open all profiles that apply to the curent file, but they (currently) won't be listed in any particular order. `z*` will open all profiles.
+This will open the [most applicable profile](#-profile-resolution) for the currently-open file. `z?` will open all profiles that apply to the current file, in order from least applicable to most. `z*` will open all profiles.
 To apply your changes, use `:w`.

 <br/>